Appdynamics/ConfigMyApp-docs/docs/ucsdashboard.md

 We will use config exporter in this section to import application configurations and health rules into controller.

-# Create Analaytics Queries
+# Create Analytics Metrics

 Copy the queries from this gist below and create analytics metrics from them.
 The metric name should exactly be the same as the value in the gist - https://gist.github.com/iogbole/961a3ab20503a1c90b9ac9896822e6a7#file-queries-txt

-Refer to <a href="https://docs.appdynamics.com/display/latest/Create+Analytics+Metrics+From+Scheduled+Queries"> Create Analytics Metrics From Scheduled Queries</a> documentation for details on how to do this.
+Refer to the <a href="https://docs.appdynamics.com/display/latest/Create+Analytics+Metrics+From+Scheduled+Queries"> Create Analytics Metrics From Scheduled Queries</a> documentation for details on how to do this.

 # Monitor the monitor